Kyariko/Schizo_Importer/README.md

 First you gonna have a empty menu, here's everything you need to know:
 ![0](https://user-images.githubusercontent.com/96693526/191528182-7e0806f8-db93-4154-a4b7-7b40012ffe4a.png)

-Press N to close it or open it again
+Press N to close it or open it again and press P to disable/Enable all gui

 # Choosing the vehicle